Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 values deviate from the line representing C = A/B.

-shows that Px and Py correlations fairly well represent the beak
+and Py correlations fairly well represent the beak behavior appearing

-behavior appearing near x1 = 1.
-Weighing objective functions
+near x1 = 1.
+Weighing objective functions may improve the

-may improve the correlations.
-In Figure 4-9a, A is plotted vs. X
+correlations.
+In Figure 4-9a, A is plotted vs. X for the

-Figure 4-9a demonstrates that, at X = 1, the A values are
+demonstrates that, at X = 1, the A values are continuous at the

-continuous at the critical point of lower-boiling point substance, carbon
+critical point of lower-boiling point substance, carbon dioxide, which means

-dioxide, which means that the two assumptions, Equation (4-2) and hypothetical
+that the two assumptions, Equation (4-2) and hypothetical liquids, are rational

-at X > 1 are striking, which means that the hypothetical liquid
+> 1 are striking, which means that the hypothetical liquid component, carbon

 In Figure 4-9c, C is plotted vs. X for the carbon dioxide +